 Clubs are subject to student participation and new clubs are formed based on student interest.
 Each year there are opportunities for teachers as well as students to propose new extracurricular club ideas.
 In addition, parents are always welcome and encouraged to share their talents and knowledge by volunteering to run or help out with different extracurricular initiatives.

-- Homework Haven (4-6) – Junior High students, with teacher supervision, help elementary students with their daily homework and studies.
+- Homework Haven (Grades 4-6) – Under teacher supervision, Junior and Senior high students help elementary students with their daily homework and studies.

 Junior and Senior High students can avail of programs such as:

 - Social Justice Committee – Students engage in charitable works and strive to create awareness of global injustices.